-For some patients, surgery may not be a viable option and others may wish to explore less invasive alternatives before they agree to undergo a surgical procedure.
+Some patients may not be good candidates for surgery.
+Additionally, they may want to consider less invasive options prior to agreeing to a surgical procedure.
 For these patients, endoscopic sleeve gastroplasty (ESG) may be exactly what they are looking for!

 What Is Endoscopic Sleeve Gastroplasty?